CM points on Shimura curves via QM-equivariant isogeny volcanoes: Background

-In the analogous case of points on the elliptic modular curves $X_0(N)_{/\mathbb{Q}}$ and $X_1(N)_{/\mathbb{Q}}$, fields of moduli are always fields of definition and hence are minimal fields of definition.
-More generally, a result of Shimura states that a generic principally polarised abelian variety of odd dimension is rational over its field of moduli \cite{Sh72}, and a result of Milne \cite{Mil72} provides that any principally polarized CM abelian variety also has this property.\footnote{By a CM abelian variety here, Milne means a principally polarized abelian variety $A$ with multiplication by a CM field of degree $2\text{dim}(A)$ over $\mathbb{Q}$.
-In particular, this implies that $A$ is simple, and so this result does not apply to our main objects of study: QM abelian surfaces with CM.}

-It is not generally the case that fields of moduli are fields of definition for higher dimensional (polarized) abelian varieties, though, and this is a source of difficulty and interest in the study of their arithmetic.
-For instance, Shimura also proved that the generic principally polarized even-dimension abelian variety \emph{does not} have a model defined over its field of moduli \cite{Sh72}.
-Particular towards our interests here, a QM abelian surface (or, more generally, a QM-cyclic isogeny) need not be rational over its field of moduli.
-However, we have the following result of Jordan \cite{Jor81}:
+It is not generally the case that fields of moduli are fields of definition for (polarized) abelian varieties of dimension bigger than $1$, and this is a source of difficulty and interest in the study of their arithmetic.
+For instance, Shimura proved that the generic principally polarized even-dimension abelian variety \emph{does not} have a model defined over its field of moduli \cite{Sh72}.
+Particular towards our interests here, a QM abelian surface (or, more generally, a QM-cyclic isogeny) need not have a model over its field of moduli.
+However, we have the following result of Jordan \cite[Thm.
+2.1.3]{Jor81}: